alessandrocasella/NeuroGlue/README.md

-# NeuroGlue
+# NeuroGlue: Mosaicking for Neurosurgical microscopy

+## Aim of the work

-Self supervised learning based method for keypoints computation and matching in Neurosurgery
+Self-supervised learning based method for keypoints computation and matching for neurosurgical images

-TODO: Writing a documentation for it :-)
+## TODO
+- [ ] Fill the TODO
+- [ ] Clean and Release :wink: